CLARIAH/serpens/Slicing-and-Dicing-Newspapers/code/datamanagement/README.md

 Small utilities for KB data management

+!
+You need permission from KB to use the SRU api.
+Please consult https://www.kb.nl/sites/default/files/docs/terms-of-use-open-datasets-kb-nl-en-20130529.pdf or contact dataservices@kb.nl

 Building:

 * Ensure JDK 8 and the scala build tool sbt (https://www.scala-sbt.org/) is installed